 Awards include the United States Artist Kjenner Fellowship (2012), a Bilinski Fellowship (2011), a NY Bessie (2009) for Crotch, two Isadora Duncan Awards (2009) for Sol niger, a Goldie (2007) and the Alpert/MacDowell Fellowship in Dance (2005).
 In 2009-10, Keith was awarded residencies at The MacDowell Colony, Yaddo, and Djerassi.
 Commissions include National Dance Project (Turbulence 2012), RADAR Series (Sissy 2009, Howlin 2010), Arsenic, Lausanne (Crotch, 2008), Centre ChorÈgraphique National, Belfort (Sol niger, 2007), Les Subsistances, Lyon (Sol niger 2007, Homeless USA, 2005), Les Laboratoires, Paris (American Tweaker, 2006).
 Hennessy teaches internationally at festivals, universities and independent studios.
 Recent teaching includes UC Davis, imPulsTanz/Vienna, TSEH/Moscow, Circuit Est/Montreal, HZT/Berlin, AEx-Corps/Dakar, Stary Bowar/Poland, Movement Research/NY, Tanzfabrik/Berlin, Sandberg Institute/Amsterdam, Texas Women's University, UBC/Kelowna, PSU and PNCA/Portland, Ponderosa/Germany, and FRESH Festival/SF.
 Hennessy has an MFA in Choreography and a PhD (ABD) in Performance Studies from UC Davis.

-Circo Zero is currently supported by MAP Fund, San Francisco Grants for the Arts, The Kenneth Rainin Foundation, The Zellerbach Family Foundation, The San Francisco Arts Commission.
+Circo Zero is currently supported by San Francisco Grants for the Arts, The Kenneth Rainin Foundation, The Zellerbach Family Foundation, and The San Francisco Arts Commission.
 Circo Zero is a fiscally sponsored project of CounterPulse.